 Enrollment fees are set by the state, are subject to change without notice and may be retroactive.
 All other fees are set by the Ventura County Community College District Board of Trustees and are subject to change by board action.
-All fees must be paid immediately (or committed to be paid) to complete a student’s registration.
-If the registration process is not completed, the student will not be enrolled in classes.

 |Enrollment Fee||$46.00 per unit|